BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Caye Caulker, and what should I expect?
+When is the absolute best time to visit Caye Caulker if I want perfect weather and fewer crowds?

-How do I get around Caye Caulker, and should I rent a golf cart?
+How do I actually get around Caye Caulker?
+Do I need to rent a golf cart?

 How many days do you need in Caye Caulker, Belize?